RyanPeterThomas/SCMS_Project4_Group2/README.md

 # SCMS_Project4_Group2

-Hand-Eye Coordination for the DoBot Robot
+# Hand-Eye Coordination for the DoBot Robot
-Project 4 | Group 2

-Description of Project.
+## Description:

-This project controls a DoBot to move to several positions and take images of a pattern from different positions.
-These images are then calibrated to find the relative position of the camera to the end effector.
+This project code controls a DoBot to move to several poses and take images of a pattern from different positions.
+These images are then calibrated to find the relative position of the camera to the DoBot's end-effector.

-How to Run the Project.
+## How to Run the Project Code:

-1.  run file 'test_dobotandcam.m'
+1.  run file 'test_dobotandcam.m' or file 'dobotandcam_V1.m'

-2.  run file 'dobotandcam_V1.m'
+    These files initialise the DoBot in ROS and start video capture from the webcam.
+    It moves the DoBot into varying positions via a joint angle input and captures greyscale images at each pose.
+    The files output a directory folder with each captured image for its adjacent position.
+    Each file includes differing poses and image capture positions.
+    Run both to produce a more precise result.

 3.  run file 'transforns.m'